 Teeth Grinding & Bruxism Treatments

-Teeth grinding (bruxism) is very common and can be a habit or a very deep seated unconscious reflex which happens mostly at night and is very difficult to stop.
-We routinely screen for teeth wear as if it is caught and treated early, it can prevent devastating teeth loss.
+In our Edinburgh and Perth clinics, we routinely screen for teeth grinding wear as if it is caught and treated early, it can prevent devastating teeth loss.
 The inside of the teeth (dentine) is much softer than the hard outer enamel, and so wear can suddenly become much more destructive if it breaks through into the inner layer.

-Think of a smartie – tough outer layer, very soft inside.
+Think of a smartie – a tough outer layer, very soft inside.
 In addition, when key teeth wear, this can lead to other teeth becoming involved in bite forces that they are not designed to withstand.
 Worn teeth are generally painless although an increase in sensitivity or localised gum recession can occur.

 Sometimes, changing the balance of the bite can have life-changing results.
 At Cherrybank Dental Spa, we use a computerised bite analysis called the T-Scan which helps us to identify if your bite is unbalanced.

-One of our hygienists, Elaine Petrie, has personal experience of this with her own migraines disappearing and she would be happy to speak to anyone with questions.
+One of our team, Sam, has personal experience of living with and treating TMJ pain and she would be happy to speak to anyone with questions.